Justice Department withdraws from transgender athlete case

 The CIAC allows athletes to compete as the gender with which they identify and has said it is following a state law that requires all high school students be treated according to their gender identity.

-The U.S. Department of Education’s office for Civil Right last summer sent a letter threatening to cut off some federal funding to Connecticut school districts that followed the policy.
+The U.S. Department of Education’s office for Civil Right last spring and summer sent letters threatening to cut off some federal funding to Connecticut school districts that followed the policy.

-But during his campaign, President Biden committed to restoring transgender students’ access to sports, bathrooms and locker rooms in accordance with their gender identity.
+On Tuesday, the office notified those involved that it was withdrawing those letters “as well as the underlying findings and determinations,” and does not wish to become a party in the lawsuit.

+On his first day in office, President Biden signed an executive order prohibiting discrimination based on gender identity in school sports and elsewhere.

 Dan Barrett, a lawyer for the American Civil Liberties Union of Connecticut, which represents the two transgender athletes in the lawsuit, said Tuesday’s action represents “a hint that the government, the Department of Education, may now have a different view of Title IX.”